danteay/hitman/README.md

 Before running this command you need to make sure that mongo docker instance is currently running.

+All API endpoints require a valid session token except, Login and Register, before using any other call you should call Login using valid base user credentials, after this call postman will store the new session token to use in other endpoints.
+If you want to use a different user session to test, just call Logout and change credentials on Login to store a new session token.

 ## Extra make commands

 * *Format code:* `make fmt` (requires black package)